huseynovvusal/huseynovvusal/README.md

 ~ ⚡ About Me

 > I am a young software developer and instructor on Youtube.
-I am mostly experienced in Web development.
+I am mostly experienced in web development (MERN stack).
 Also, Android development is one of my enthusiasts.

 ~ 🔗 Social Links